rajanbor/rajanbor/README.md

 # Rajan Bor

-if you want to contact me wirte at info@rajanbor.com
+if you want to contact me wirte at rajan.bor@boringcode.pl

 i am currently building an app, you can read more at [zostaje.com](https://zostaje.com) and follow for more on [X](https://x.com/zostaje_app)